medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 ### Introduction

-This implementation guide (IG) is provided by MedCom to describe the use of FHIR &reg;&copy; CareCommunication (Danish: Korrespondancen) in  message based exchange of data in Danish healthcare.
+This implementation guide (IG) is provided by MedCom to describe the use of FHIR &reg;&copy; CareCommunication (Danish: Korrespondancemeddelelse) in  message based exchange of data in Danish healthcare.

 This IG contains profiles for MedCom CareCommunication.
 The purpose of a CareCommunication is to support digital communication between parties within healthcare, including amongst others the psychiatric and social area.
 The CareCommunication is used to ensure secure electronic communication of personally identifiable information and is most often used for ad hoc communication.
 However, the CareCommunication shall only be used in areas where no other MedCom standard is available, and it must not be used for cases with an acute nature.
 The CareCommunication supports: